 Evidence from observations and experiments now overwhelmingly supports programmed aging.
-There is even extensive evidence supporting the existence of coordination, signaling, and detection of external conditions in connection with aging as summarized below.
+There is even extensive evidence supporting the existence of coordination, signaling, and detection of external conditions (all predictions of programmed aging theories) in connection with lifespan regulation as summarized below.